-The postgraduate research programmes in Contextual Theology followed by our current students are validated by the University of Manchester.
-Though research study inevitably involves many hours of study alone, we create many opportunities for those on our programmes to come together for support and encouragement.
+The postgraduate research programme is validated by York St John University.
+Alongside your individual study, we create many opportunities for those on our programme to come together for learning, support and encouragement.
 There is opportunity to discuss and present research findings, to share best practice, and to develop the skills needed for intensive research.
 These are rich occasions of community and friendship, as well as enabling new learning to take place.

 It is normally expected that those studying on our research programmes will have at least:

 We offer research opportunities in all areas of contextual theology and ministry, including, but not limited to:

 All our research students are allocated a supervisory team comprised of a main supervisor with significant previous supervisory experience, plus one or more co-supervisors with specialist subject knowledge in the student’s field of interest.
 If you are on our research programmes, you can expect regular on-going individual supervision support, and you will be expected to attend our research training days three times a year.
 York St John University also offers its own programme of research training events which are available to our postgraduate research students.

 Our Virtual Learning Site, Moodle, provides you with key information, documents and resources related to your research programmes.
 As well as having access to our own library and learning resources, students enrolled on our postgraduate research programme also have full access to library resources (including electronically) of York St John University.